jenchick/Austin_Pandemic_Crime/README.md

 This data set originates with the City of Austin as an Austin - Travis County Public Dataset where all numbers are provisional and subject to change.

-## Questions to Explore
-We want to answer the following questions:
-- Did all categories of crime increase during the pandemic year?
-- Did crime return to baseline after the pandemic year closed?
-- Did zip codes in Austin with the highest number(s) of positive covid results see a resulting increase or decrease in the crime rate for that zip code?

 ##  Communication Protocol
 - We will use Slack (group) direct message as our primary means of communication.